vxsh4d0w/security-api-solutions/QuickStarts/Csharp/README.md

 ## Notes:
 * The "Main" function in the Program.cs class is the entry point for the application.
-* Uncomment the code to initialize the classes and call the methods
+* Uncomment the code in the function to initialize the classes and call the methods

 ## Instructions
 1) Clone this repository